 B-complex statistics show that vitamin B successfully helps build or break carbohydrates, fats, and protein, causing less stress to the body and reducing tiredness.
 During the breakdown process, riboflavin, B-12 vitamin, and thiamine provide the body with instant energy supplies.

-7. B-complex vitamins are water-soluble.
+10. B-complex vitamins are water-soluble.

 (Healthline)

 Because B vitamins are water-soluble, they are easily excreted through urine and cannot be stored for long in our body.
-Following the adequate intake of needed minerals, the body excretes the excess of its B vitamins through urine.
+Following the adequate intake of needed minerals, the body eliminates the excess of its B vitamins through urine.

 According to the facts on foods high in B vitamins, the yellowish urine color is due to the presence of vitamin B-2 in the excreted waste.
 The next time you encounter such discolored urine, know that it’s not a cause for concern, as your body is only naturally ridding itself of excess vitamins.